n1ru4l/ssm-parameter-env/README.md

 ## How to use with serverless(-offline)

-This plugin sgould work out of the box with serverless-offline.
+This plugin should work out of the box with serverless-offline.
-You should not any environment variables prefixed with `ssm:/` in your local development environment to prevent any requests to AWS.
+You should not any environment variables prefixed with `ssm:` in your local development environment to prevent any request to AWS.

 ## Required Permissions